EpfeiferNutri/Phage-plasmids/MM-GRC/DESCRIPTION_MM-GRC.md

 -   Input files:

-    1.  `pp_protein_seqs.m8` — protein similarity output from MMseqs2.
+    1.  `pp_protein_seqs.m8` — pairwise comparison output table of all P-P proteins.
-    2.  `PP_protein_seqs_extended.fasta` — merged protein dataset containing putative and reference P-P sequences.
+    2.  `PP_protein_seqs_extended.faa` — fasta file with all P-P proteins (putative and reference)

 -   Output files:

-    1.  `pp_BBH_df.tsv` — table of best bidirectional hits (BBHs).
+    1.  `pp_BBH_df.tsv` — best bidirectional hits (BBHs).
-    2.  `pp_wGRR_df.tsv` — table of pairwise weighted gene repertoire relatedness (wGRR) values.
+    2.  `pp_wGRR_df.tsv` — wGRR

 #### 5. Assigning P-P types

-Newly predicted P-Ps are classified into defined P-P types based on wGRR scores.
+P-Ps are classified into P-P types based on wGRR scores.

-A candidate genome should be assigned to a known P-P type if:
+Criteria:

-1. It has wGRR ≥ 0.5 to one of the known P-Ps
+1.  wGRR ≥ 0.5 to one of the known P-Ps
-2. At least 50% of its proteins match a known P-P.
+2. At least 50% of its proteins match a typed P-P

-If multiple hits are found, the P-P is assigned the type of the element with the highest wGRR value.
+Note: If a P-P matches multiple typed P-Ps, the type of the best wGRR (highest value) is assigned.

 ### **B) MM-GRC for phages**

-#### 1. Search for plasmid-associated proteins in phage genomes
+#### 1. Annotating phagen genomes with plasmid functions

-Use `hmmsearch` (HMMER) to scan target phage protein sequences (e.g. `phages.fasta`) against plasmis-specific profile HMMs `rep_plasmid_annotation.hmm` for replication and `par_plasmid_annotation.hmm` for partition systems.
+Use `hmmsearch` (HMMER) is used to scan target phage protein sequences (e.g. `phages.faa`) against plasmid HMMs `rep_plasmid_annotation.hmm` for replication and `par_plasmid_annotation.hmm` for partition systems.

 #### 2. Detect putative P-P

-Phage genomes can be considered candidate P-Ps if they meet one of the following criteria: contain **≥ 2 partition (par) genes**, or contain **≥ 1 replication (rep) gene and ≥ 1 partition (par) gene,** or the phage is showing a **wGRR ≥ 0.4** with known P-Ps
+If a phage sequences contains replication and/or partition systems, it is considered as a P-P. We applied following criteria: **≥ 2 partition (par) genes**, or contain **≥ 1 replication (rep) gene and ≥ 1 partition (par) gene,** or the phage is showing a **wGRR ≥ 0.4** with known P-Ps.

-***Important***: Manual curation is required to validate these candidates.
+We strongly recommend a manual inspection to validate these candidates.

-#### Steps 3 to 5 are the same as for plasmids.
+#### Steps 3 to 5 are the same as above (computing wGRR and assign types).

-Proceed with MMseqs2 comparison, wGRR computation, and type assignment as described in "**A) MM-GRC for plasmids"** above.

 # Results summary on 05/23 dataset

--   As input, we used 38,051 plasmid sequences retrieved from the non-redundant NCBI RefSeq database in May 2023 (referred to as the “05/23” dataset).
-All sequences were annotated as plasmids in RefSeq.
+-   As input, we used 38,051 sequences annotated as plasmids (referred to as the “05/23” dataset).
 The list of NCBI accession numbers is available in `MM-GRC/0523_plasmids_for_MM_GRC.xlsx`.

--   MM-GRC was run on the Migale computational cluster using 25 CPUs with total runtime \~25 hours (including 23h37m for HMM search against `phage.hmm`)
+-   MM-GRC was run using 25 CPUs (on the Migale computational cluster) with total runtime of ~25 h (of 23h37m were needed for the HMM search against `phage.hmm`)

 -   Detection summary for 05/23 dataset (see Table S1):

-    -   Total number of new P-Ps detected: 926
+    -   Total number of P-Ps new in 05/23 (and not already present in 03/21): 926

-    -   Number of new P-Ps assigned to well-defined P-P types: 500
+    -   Number of these P-Ps assigned to well-defined types: 500